When it comes to GDPR and a plethora of other privacy regulation there is a simple principle to follow in website development in respect to cookies:

 This list of 5W+H question examples has been shortened for the sake of brevity of this blog post and will be covered in a later post with real-life examples.

-If you cannot answer all of there questions, you don't know enough about the cookies your website is using.
+If you cannot answer all of their questions, you don't know enough about the cookies your website is using.
 Consequently, you could be exposing yourself to an unnecessary risk of penalties, not to mention reputational damage you may suffer.

 On a side note, if your website is ISO 27001 certified and you are not adhering to GDPR, that is a clear non-conformity of a control A.18.1.4 (Privacy and protection of personally identifiable information): you may lose the certificate.